What makes environmental sustainability jobs such an appealing field to work in?

 The other path was for a more specialized career as a sustainability consultant.
 For these roles, practitioners were less likely to have a business degree, and more likely to hold a degree in physical or life sciences (41% of sustainability consultants), engineering (32%) or natural resources and conservation (20%).

-One other especially key finding about sustainability consultants: The majority of these practitioners (60%) were under the age of 35, demonstrating the appeal of sustainability consulting for new professionals with a sciences background.
+One other especially key finding of sustainability consultants: The majority of these practitioners (60%) were under the age of 35, demonstrating the appeal of sustainability consulting for new professionals with a sciences background.

 To be successful in their work, sustainability practitioners draw on a number of top skills, including: